 This section will provide information on the following:

-eMajor is a University System of Georgia program that has delivered flexible, online degree programs through multiple USG institutions since 2012.
-The purpose of eMajor is to provide quality, innovative, high-demand programs through traditional institutions.
+eMajor delivers flexible, online degree programs through multiple USG institutions since 2012.
+The purpose of eMajor is to provide quality, innovative, high-demand courses and programs through traditional institutions.
 Developed and maintained by committed faculty and dedicated instructional design professionals, each course is consistent in quality, design, and accessibility standards and taught by University System of Georgia instructors.
 A cornerstone of eMajor is the inclusion of prior learning assessments in several programs, shortening time to degree.

 Credit for Prior Learning (CPL) is a process through which students identify areas of relevant learning from their past experiences, demonstrate that learning through appropriate documentation, and submit their materials so that they can be assessed and possibly awarded academic credit relative to specific course objectives.
 Students can earn appropriate credit in their work towards a degree for verifiable college-level learning acquired through life or work experience, not for the experience itself.
 The maximum number of allowed CPL credit hours is dependent on the institution.